Seven Pillars of Wisdom

 Seven Pillars of Wisdom is the autobiographical account of the experiences of British Army Colonel T. E. Lawrence ("Lawrence of Arabia") while serving as a military advisor to Bedouin forces during the Arab Revolt against the Ottoman Empire of 1916 to 1918.

-It was completed in February 1922, but first published in December 1926 originally published for the US market in 1927 as Revolt in the Desert and is the only version that was commercially released while he was alive.
+It was completed in February 1922 but first published in December 1926.
+It was originally published for the US market in 1927 as Revolt in the Desert and is the only version that was commercially released while he was alive.
 Seven Pillars of Wisdom (1935) is a longer form of the book at almost double the page count and released to the international market.

 Revolt in the Desert was the only version of Seven Pillars of Wisdom published for the general public in Lawrence’s lifetime.

 Title

 The title comes from the Book of Proverbs: "Wisdom hath builded her house, she hath hewn out her seven pillars" (King James Version).
 Before the First World War, Lawrence had begun work on a scholarly book about seven great cities of the Middle East, (Note: The seven cities were Cairo, Smyrna, Constantinople, Beyrout, Aleppo, Damascus, and Medina.) to be called Seven Pillars of Wisdom.
 It was incomplete when war broke out and Lawrence stated that he destroyed the manuscript.
 He used his original title for the later work.